konstructio/kubefirst/docs/kubefirst/local/explore/user-creation.md

 git push --set-upstream origin new-user
 ```

-Create a merge request.
+Create a pull request.
 This will kick off the Atlantis workflow.
-Within a minute or so of submitting the merge request, a comment will appear on the merge request that shows the terraform plan with the changes it will be making to your infrastructure.
+Within a minute or so of submitting the pull request, a comment will appear on the pull request that shows the terraform plan with the changes it will be making to your infrastructure.

 ![atlantis comments](../../../img/kubefirst/local/atlantis-comments.png)